-This appendix gives information about setting up Cisco CNS IE2100 appliances running Cisco CNS Configuration Engine 1.3.x, 1.4, 1.5, and 2.0 software with Cisco IP Solution Center (ISC).
+This appendix gives information about downloading to a server using Cisco Configuration Engine with ISC.

+For versions 2.0 and 3.0 of the Cisco Configuration Engine software, the server is a server.
+For version 1.3.x, 1.4, and 1.5 of the Cisco Configuration Engine software, the server is the Cisco CNS Intelligence Engine 2100 (IE2100) appliance.

 ISC supports the Device Access Protocol (DAP) of CNS for communication with any Cisco IOS device.
 The DAP includes: